Types of Tokens

 TMS

 token is de-tokenized, and the PAN is sent to the issuer for authorization.
-The PAN is still exchanged as the transaction is processed.
-With network tokens, the PAN is removed from the transaction processing and replaced with network tokens, making the transaction more secure.
+The primary account number (PAN) is still exchanged as the transaction is processed.
+However, the PAN is removed from transaction processing and replaced with network tokens, making the transaction more secure.

 The network scheme generates network tokens.
-A token replaces customer card information for secure transactions.
+A token replaces customer card information in order to ensure secure transactions.
 Network tokens are mapped to instrument identifier tokens.
 The minimum card data required in order to request a network token is the PAN and the expiration date.

 Using a network token has benefits:

-• Improved authorization rates for credential-on-file (COF) and recurring payments.
+• Improved authorization rates for credentials-on-file (COF) and recurring payments.

 • Real-time card information updates with life-cycle management.
-See Network Token Life-Cycle Management for more information on network token life-cycle management.
+See Network Token Life-Cycle Management for more information.
 When the customer's card details change, you can receive the updated information automatically.
 See Manage Webhook Subscriptions for more information on managing webhooks.

 • Improved customer tracking through the payment account reference (PAR), which is a consumer identifier that is less sensitive than the PAN.
 The PAR can be exchanged as the transaction is processed.